Cathedral Financial Consultants Limited, advising clients since 2003.

 What about Inheritance Tax on Pensions?

-• Spouse / civil partner:
+• Spouse / Civil Partner:

 Benefits passing to a spouse or civil partner are generally exempt from CAT.
-Where a fund transfers to them (or into their own ARF/PRSA), there’s usually no CAT at transfer—any tax typically arises only when they take income or withdrawals.
+Where a pension fund transfers to them — including into their own ARF or PRSA — there is typically no CAT at the point of transfer.
+Tax usually arises only when they draw income or make withdrawals, which are taxed as income in their hands.

-On death, a PRSA can usually pass to a spouse/civil partner without CAT at transfer (often by moving into their own PRSA/ARF).
-Future withdrawals are then taxed as income in their hands.
+On death, a PRSA can normally transfer to a spouse or civil partner without triggering CAT at transfer, often by moving into their own PRSA or ARF.
+Any subsequent withdrawals are taxed as income.

-• Revenue exemptions:
+• Revenue Exemptions:

 Nominating a beneficiary for my pension